funcompbio/practical10/practical10.md

 by accepting the GitHub Classroom assignment called _Website assignment_, move your R Markdown documents and website to that repo and try to see it displayed through the GitHub Pages private URL from that GitHub repo.
-If you want to keep the contents you had in the `index.html` from that repo, rename that file to some other name.
+If you want to keep the contents you had in the `.html` and `.md` files from practical 9, rename them to some other names.